WPP-Public/akqa-nz-silverstripe-hashpath/README.md

 #Heyday Hash Path

-Hash path allows you to produce a file path in SilverStripe which includes a hash of the file, enabling you to use the hash to bust the browser cache
+Hash path provides a function in SilverStripe templates which given a path to an asset returns a path including a hash of the asset, enabling you in combination with some .htaccess to easily mitigate issues with browser caching.

 ##License